If you are using the Cloud-Hybrid version or an on-premises installation of version 8.1.5 or above, see Security Policy Pane - v8.1.5 and Above.

 View Folder – see the folder in the organization tree.
 The folder will be invisible to users lacking this permission (not applicable for the root folder, which has to stay visible).

 Launch Controllers – switch to the Controllers pane.
 Without this permission, users cannot launch any controllers.
-This is a user interface restriction which can be configured on the root folder only.
+This is a user interface restriction that can be configured on the root folder only.

 View Incidents – use the Incidents Pane to display entries recorded in the organizational incidents database.
 Applies to the entire organization and cannot be changed for subfolders.